On Arctic Ground

 A lover of wild places, Debbie Miller has explored and written about Alaska’s wilderness and wildlife for more than four decades.
 She is the author of Midnight Wilderness: Journeys in Alaska’s Arctic National Wildlife Refuge (Braided River, 2011), On Arctic Ground: Tracking Time Through Alaska’s National Petroleum Reserve (Braided River, 2012), and numerous award-winning children’s nature books about Alaska.
 View Debbie’s site to learn more.

-In January 2013, the Department of the Interior finalized a plan for management of the Reserve providing protection for 11 million acres of special wildlife areas—nearly half of the Reserve.
+- In 2013, the Department of the Interior finalized a new management plan for the Reserve to protect 11 million acres of special wildlife areas—critical habitat for caribou, migrating birds, and other wildlife.